vinyldns/vinyldns/modules/docs/src/main/tut/portal/index.md

 The User Menu is located in the top right corner of the portal and accessed by selecting your username.
 It contains a *Logout* link to sign out of the portal and the *Download Credentials* link.

 #### Credentials
-While there are other [tools](/tools) that you can use to work with VinylDNS, at this time all users must go through the VinylDNS portal to retrieve their credentials.
+In order to use [tooling](/tools) to access VinylDNS, all users must download their credentials from the VinylDNS portal.

 [Learn more](credentials)